henrycerpa/henrycerpa/README.md

-# DATA BITO
+# Henry Cerpa Marquez
-#### Henry Cerpa Marquez, a data specialist 👨🏽‍💼 passionate in artificial intelligence developments
+#### A person 👨🏽‍💼 passionate in artificial intelligence developments

 Specifically, having expertise in:
 - Data wrangling, statistical analysis and reporting to the table